Kekke88/Payer-OpenCart/README.md

-# Payer OpenCart Module 3.0 migration
+# Payer OpenCart Module 3.0

-A module migration from Opencart 2.1 to Opencart 3.0

 This is the payment module to get started with Payers payment services in OpenCart.